tarasula/CouponProject_finalVersion_part1/README.md

   This multi-threaded system that allows customers, companies and administrators to work simultaneously.</br>

   <b>Main class giude:</b></br>
-    The method *printItemList(List<?> list)* use for print comming list items to the console.
+    The method *printItemList(List<?> list)* use for print comming list items to the console.</br>
-    The whole class is divided into parts and each part is divided into comments with description of relevant functionality block.
+    The whole class is divided into parts and each part is divided into comments with description of relevant functionality block.</br>
-    The *doc* folder include JavaDocs of all classes with description of each method and field.
+    The *doc* folder include JavaDocs of all classes with description of each method and field.</br>
-    The last line in Main method turn off the system.
+    The last line in Main method turn off the system.</br></br>